 We are living in a truly unprecedented moment of human history.
 The COVID-19 pandemic has affected every single country in the world and forced businesses to close, and entire communities face strict social distancing.
 Yet, as the world locks itself away, criminals have been highly active and coronavirus cyber security scams have emerged as a serious threat.

-A recent joint study between the National Cyber Security Centre in the UK (NCSC) and the US Department of Homeland Security (DHS) found a significant rise in coronavirus cyber crime.
+A joint study in 2020, between the National Cyber Security Centre in the UK (NCSC) and the US Department of Homeland Security (DHS) found a significant rise in coronavirus cyber crime.
 These cyber criminals are using the fear and anxiety that the pandemic has created to gain key personal or financial information from their victims.

 Although cyber crime is not new, more people working from home on personal computers, using VPNs and away from the usual cyber security measures that they might have in their office, it has given criminals more chance.
 This has meant that everyone needs to be more aware of potential coronavirus cyber security scams.